 Why This Kind of Dad Makes a Strong Kid

 While Grit and Grace Life is focused on creating a community of strong women, that doesn’t mean we ignore men.
 Quite the contrary, we highly esteem our male counterparts.
-While men and women are equal in dignity, ability, and purpose, we believe there are differences between the sexes, and we’re perfectly comfortable with that.
-Both men and women bring unique strengths to the table, and today, on Father’s Day, it seemed appropriate to highlight the invaluable ways dads impact their children.
+While men and women are equal in dignity, ability, and purpose, we believe there are differences between the sexes—and for good reason.
+Both men and women bring unique strengths to the table, and today, on Father’s Day, it seems appropriate to highlight the distinct ways dads impact their children.

 How Research Has Proven the Importance of Dads

-Dr. David Popenoe, Professor of Sociology at Rutgers University, wrote in his book, Life Without Father, that fathers “bring positive benefits to their children that no other person is likely to bring…They have a parenting style that is significantly different from that of a mother, and that difference is important in healthy child development.”
+Dr. David Popenoe, a professor of sociology emeritus and co-director of The National Marriage Project at Rutgers University, wrote in his book, Life Without Father, that fathers “bring positive benefits to their children that no other person is likely to bring…They have a parenting style that is significantly different from that of a mother, and that difference is important in healthy child development.”

-Perhaps this is exactly why all of those grown-up children on The Voice were standing there on TV, willing to lay it all on the line.
+Perhaps this is exactly why all of those grown-up children were standing there on TV, willing to lay it all on the line… Because they had dads who pushed them out of their comfort zones.
 It seems that fathers, almost instinctually, give their children the tools they need to pursue their dreams by encouraging risk-taking, instilling a competitive drive, and encouraging them to push past their perceived limits.
 In fact, an article on Focus on the Family affirms and expands on this by saying:

 “Dads, for instance, love their children ‘more dangerously.’
 That’s because they play ‘rougher’ and are more likely to encourage risk-taking.
 They provide kids with a broader diversity of social experiences.
 They also introduce them to a wider variety of methods of dealing with life.
 They tend to stress rules, justice, fairness, and duty in discipline.
 In this way, they teach children the objectivity and consequences of right and wrong.
 They give kids insight into the world of men.
 They prepare them for the challenges of life and demonstrate by example the meaning of respect between the sexes…